LinkedSoftwareDependencies/Components-Generator.js/README.md

 const Fix = require("componentjs-generator").Fix;
 const FixPackage = require("componentjs-generator").FixPackage;

-let directory = "test-module";
+// Path to the root of the package let directory = "modules/test-module";
+// Name of the class
 let className = "MyActor";
+// Logger level
 let level = "debug";

+async function run() {

     // Returns a Javascript object that represents the contents of the component file
-// No actual file will be created let components = Generate.generateComponent(directory, className, level);
+    // No actual file will be created let component = await Generate.generateComponent(directory, className, level);

     let print = false;
-let outputPath = "test-output";
+    let outputPath = "components/MyActor.jsonld";

-// Creates a file with the generated componens content
+    // Creates a file with the generated component content
-// The other options are the same as in the CLI tool Generate.generateComponentFile(directory, className, level, print, outputPath);
+    // The other options are the same as in the CLI tool await Generate.generateComponentFile(directory, className, outputPath, print, level);

-// TODO more examples
+    // Returns a Javascript object that represents of the fixed component file
+    // No actual file will be created.
+Additional feedback about misconfigurations will be logged let fixedComponent = await Fix.fixComponent(directory, outputPath, level);

+    // Creates a file with the content of the fixed component
+    // The other options are the same as in the CLI tool
+    // Additional feedback about misconfigurations will be logged await Fix.fixComponentFile(directory, outputPath, print, level);

+    // Overwrites all files with their fixed component content
+    // The other options are the same as in the CLI tool
+    // Additional feedback about misconfigurations will be logged await FixPackage.fixPackage(directory, print, level);
+}
 ```

 ## Tweaking the files